MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/content-settings.md

 - Organization name

-    In most cases Microsoft Search uses the organization name defined in the Office 365 admin center.
+    In most cases Microsoft Search uses the organization name defined in the Microsoft 365 admin center.
 To change the name that appears with your work results, enter a new one.
 It can be up to 50 characters.

 - Logo